chav-ngvyen/PySpark_reddit/README.md

 *  However, I don't want to completely abandon precision either, because an auto-ban-classifier with low precision will cause legitimate, single-account users undue annoyance of wrongly getting banned, which is not good.

-* This is why he F1-score, or the harmonic mean of precision & recall is another popular evaluation metric for imbalanced classes.
+* This is why the F1-score, or the harmonic mean of precision & recall is another popular evaluation metric for imbalanced classes.

 What if I want to take both precision and recall into consideration, but prioritize recall a little more than precision so that I can catch more multi-account commenters while minimizing false bans on single-account users?
 I can calculate the F-2 score by setting the <code>beta</code> parameter of SparkML's <code>MulticlassClassificationEvaluator</code> equal to 2, which tells the classifier to prioritize recall over precision but not ignore it altogether.

+## Codes <a name = 'codes'>

+There are 4 main notebooks I used for the project:

+* <code>small_EDA</code> to create simple visualizations and print out some basic statistics about the June 2021 partrition of my data.

+* <code>small_GBT</code> the end-to-end pipeline to clean and train a Gradient Boosted Tree model on the June 2021 data to confirm that my code works.

+* <code>big_GBT</code> almost identical to <code>small_GBT</code>, except that I read in all 8 millions+ rows from the full reddit dataset to train and save a model.

+* <code>big_eval</code> I load the fully trained model and examine evaluation metrics

 ## Methods: <a name = 'methods'>